mahsa-nazari/LLM-Assisted-ETL/README.md

 ## Overview

 ETL (Extract, Transform, Load) processes are critical in moving and transforming data from source systems to destination databases.
 However, they often come with significant challenges, especially when:
+- **Missing Column Names**: Sometimes, column names are missing and require analyzing the context of the data to assign appropriate names.
 - **The source data is messy**: Missing column names, incorrect data formats, and lack of restrictions are common issues.
 - **The dataset is large**: Manually cleaning and preparing large datasets is time-intensive and prone to errors.
-- **Technical expertise is limited**: Non-technical users struggle with data preparation and schema design.
+- **Technical expertise is limited**: Non-technical users often struggle with data preparation, schema design, and executing ETL (Extract, Transform, Load) processes efficiently.

 In such scenarios, **Large Language Models (LLMs)** offer a transformative approach by automating schema inference and simplifying ETL workflows.